jaredririe/backendology/finished/distributed-systems-building-blocks.md

 #### North-south and east-west

-**North-south traffic** is client to server traffic that originates outside of the datacenter (e.g. edge firewalls, routers). **East-west traffic** is server to server traffi that originates is internal traffic within a datacenter (e.g. LAN connection between microservices in a Microservices Architecture.
+**North-south traffic** is client to server traffic that originates outside of the datacenter (e.g. traffic routed through edge firewalls and routers). **East-west traffic** is server to server traffic that originates internal to a datacenter (e.g. traffic over a LAN connection between microservices in a Microservices Architecture).

 Many businesses stand up a hardware load balancer at the edge of their datacenters and then use software load balancing for communication within each datacenter.
 These additional layers of software load balancing avoid the need to return back to the edge of the network to distribute load to a downstream service.